dragonfly-science/react-phylogeny-tree/README.md

 # react-phylogeny-tree

-React integration for phylogeny visualisation library for Newick tree format [phylogeny-tree](https://github.com/mkoliba/phylogeny-tree), the fork of phylocanvas-3 (developed by [The Centre for Genomic Pathogen Surveillance](https://www.pathogensurveillance.net/)).
+React component (and hook) for phylogenetic tree visualisation from Newick tree format.
+Based on [@mkoliba/phylogeny-tree](https://github.com/mkoliba/phylogeny-tree), the fork of the Phylocanvas development branch phylocanvas-3 (developed by [The Centre for Genomic Pathogen Surveillance](https://www.pathogensurveillance.net/)).

+It handles up to ~15 000 leaves.

 Use prepared component `PhylogenyTree` or build your own component with `usePhylocanvas` hook.